-Steps for avoiding plagiarism Record the sources you use.
-Before taking notes from any source, record all the bibliographic information, e.g., author, date, title, publisher, and URL.
-Take careful notes.
-Take carefully written notes.
-Develop a system to distinguish between what you have copied directly from the source (direct quotations), what you have put in your own words (paraphrased or summarised), and your comments about the information from that source.
-Paraphrase appropriately.
-Change the words and structure of the original work keeping only technical words the same.
-Use in-text citations in every written draft.
-Get into the habit of including the in-text citations as you write each draft of your assignment.
-Keep your work secure.
+Steps for avoiding plagiarism 1.
+Record the sources you use.
+Before beginning to take notes from any source, record all the bibliographic information.
+2. Take careful notes.
+Develop a system to distinguish between what you have copied directly from the source (directly quoted), what you have put in your own words (paraphrased or summarised), and your comments about the information in that source.
+3. Paraphrase appropriately.
+Change words and structure of the original work keeping only technical words the same.
+4. Use in-text referencing in every written draft.
+Get into the habit of including the in-text numerical superscript references as you write each draft of your assignment.
+5. Keep your work secure.
 Avoid sharing paper or electronic drafts of your work with other students.
-Use Turnitin to check for text matching on assignment drafts.
-Use the Turnitin software to check your draft assignment for evidence of matching text before submission.
+6. Use Turnitin to check for text matching on assignment drafts.
+You can use the Turnitin software to check your draft assignment for evidence of matching text before submission.